Course Number and Title: HIM 230 Supervision and Organization

-- Explain how to calculate a return on investment for training.
+- Illustrate how to calculate a return on investment for training.

-- Report staffing levels and productivity standards for health information management functions.
+- List staffing levels and productivity standards for health information management functions.

-- Describe HIM staffing and work distribution techniques.
+- Describe and design HIM staffing and work distribution techniques.

-- Differentiate among productivity, productivity standards, and a productive unit of work.
+- Distinguish among productivity, productivity standards, and a productive unit of work.

 - List the legislative and regulatory agency requirements for managing employees in a healthcare organization.

 - Relate legal concepts and principles to the practice of HIM.

 - Analyze the documentation in the health record to ensure that it is timely, complete, and accurate, and that it supports the diagnosis, reflects the patient’s progress, clinical findings, and discharge status.

 - Apply policies and procedures to ensure the accuracy and integrity of health data.